-The Council contributes to the PERS, a cost-sharing multiple-employer defined benefit pension plan administered by the West Virginia Consolidated Public Retirement Board (CPRB).
+The Council contributes to the Public Employees' Retirement System (PERS), a cost-sharing multiple-employer defined benefit pension plan administered by the West Virginia Consolidated Public Retirement Board (CPRB).
 PERS covers substantially all employees of the State and its component units, as well as employees of participating non-state governmental entities who are not participants of another state or municipal retirement system.
 Benefits under PERS include retirement, death and disability benefits, and have been established and may be amended by action of the State Legislature.
 The CPRB issues a publicly available financial report that includes financial statements for PERS that may be obtained at www.wvretirement.com.

 PERS provides retirement benefits as well as death and disability benefits.
 For employees hired prior to July 1, 2015, qualification for normal retirement is age 60 with five years of service or at least age 55 with age and service equal to 80 or greater.
 For all employees hired July 1, 2015, and later, qualification for normal retirement is age 62 with 10 years of service.
 The straight-life annuity retirement benefit is equivalent to 2% of average salary multiplied by years of service.
-For employees hired prior to July 1, 2015, average salary is the average of the highest annual compensation during any period of three consecutive years within the last fifteen years of earnings.
-For all employees hired July 1, 2015, and later, average salary is the average of the five consecutive highest annual earnings out of the last fifteen years of earnings.
+For employees hired prior to July 1, 2015, final average salary is the average annual salary from the highest 36 consecutive months within the last fifteen years of employment.
+For all employees hired July 1, 2015, and later, final average salary is the average annual salary of the highest 60 consecutive months within the last fifteen years of employment.
 For employees hired prior to July 1, 2015, terminated members with at least five years of contributory service who do not withdraw their accumulated contributions may elect to receive their retirement annuity beginning at age 62.
 For all employees hired July 1, 2015, and later, this age increases to 64 with 10 years of service.